dotnet/upgrade-assistant/README.md

 ```

 Upgrade Assistant will update XML namespaces like `xmlns:toolkit="http://xamarin.com/schemas/2020/toolkit"` to `xmlns:toolkit="http://schemas.microsoft.com/dotnet/2022/maui/toolkit"`.
+The `properties` contain values from assembly level XmlnsDefinitionAttribute from old SDK.
+Those values will be used to update
-It will also update XML namespaces like `xmlns:tk='clr-namespace:Xamarin.CommunityToolkit.Behaviors; assembly=...'` to `xmlns:tk='clr-namespace:Microsoft.Maui.Behaviors; assembly=...'`.
+xmlns values like `xmlns:tk='clr-namespace:Xamarin.CommunityToolkit.Behaviors; assembly=...'` to `xmlns:tk='clr-namespace:Microsoft.Maui.Behaviors; assembly=...'`.

 ## Engage, Contribute and Give Feedback